telenordigital/id-docs.telenordigital.com/docs/integrate-androidsdk/setup.md

 }
 ```

-You might have to add JCenter as a repository on your top-level `build.gradle` file if this isn't done already:
+You may have to add JCenter as a repository on your top-level `build.gradle` file if this isn't done already:
 ```gradle
 allprojects {
     repositories {